Chemokines and Chemokine receptors

 Atherosclerotic lesions can be detected using [68Ga]pentixafor.
 Tissue-to-blood ratio (TBR) at large arteries correlates with cardiovascular risk factors, and TBR offers good reproducibility (Li et al., 2018; Weiberg et al., 2018).

-Despite the normal uptake in bone marrow, [68Ga]pentixafor is promising tracer for detecting chronic infection of the bone (Bouter et al., 2018).
+Despite the normal uptake in bone marrow, [68Ga]pentixafor is promising tracer for detecting chronic infection of the bone (Bouter et al., 2018) and myeloproliferative neoplasms (MPNs) in bone marrow (Kraus et al., 2022).
 [68Ga]pentixafor may also enable detection of urinary tract infections after kidney transplantation (Derlin et al., 2017).

 C-C chemokine receptor type 5 (CCR5, CD195) is expressed on T cells, monocytes, macrophages, microglia, eosinophils, and dendritic cells.
 CCR5 is also expressed on some cancer cells.